strivetobebetter/Wireless-control-Arduino-with-Record-and-Play/README.md

 ## Limitation
-Depend on the IDE serial monitor to communicate with leanbot.
-It is very user friendly.
+Using IDE serial monitor to communicate with leanbot is not user friendly.
 A client app can be created to better interface with leanbot in the future.